 Springbank’s Senior School is unique.
 With smaller class sizes and an individualised learning focus, our senior students enjoy being part of a smaller social group.
 The supportive, cohesive and positive environment that our senior students create amongst themselves is something that sets Springbank apart.
 Our seniors encourage, challenge and support one another to inspire success across a range of facets whether it be academia, leadership, community, enterprise, sport or the performing arts.

 Springbank Graduates typically form very tight knit friendships that last a life time.
 By the time our students leave Springbank School, they are confident, self assured young adults with the skills necessary to lead happy and successful lives.
-Please see some of our past student profiles of ex-Springbank students.

 Senior School Programme

 In Years 11-13, students choose an academic programme to suit their strengths and abilities.
 There is a wide range of subjects to choose from and a Senior Course Booklet is distributed each year to guide decision-making.
 All teaching staff are extremely competent and committed to each student achieving the best that they can.
 Springbank has excellent facilities and resources to support all programmes.

 Our Senior School programme is innovative and stimulating, with opportunities for individual acceleration, enrichment and self-expression in extracurricular programmes such as:

 Our Senior Leadership Programme is comprehensive, with opportunities to lead as a Prefect and Senior Leader through Junior and Middle School student liaison, lunchtime sport and clubs, fundraising for charities, motivational seminars, community support, Mock United Nations Assembly, regional and national sporting codes, performing arts and other various social events.